Research

 February 2023 - onwards

 When are salami slicing operations preferable for aggressor to grab disputed territories?
 When do security-seeking states seek military action in response to a salami slicing operation?
 What force development should security-seeking states undergo to deter an expansionist power from conducting salami slicing operations?
-I am interested in answering these questions using formal models.
+I am interested in answering these questions using formal models and use it to derive insights for Sino-Indian territorial dispute.

 Strategic Leverages in Global Chip Supply Chains